andaqu/react-foolme/README.md

 Human 3: I don't know.
 Impostor 1: That is a great question!
 Impostor 2: It's because of the atmosphere.
-Impostor 3 (AI): The sky is blue because of the atmosphere.
+AI: The sky is blue because of the atmosphere.
 ```

 **Voting stage:** Everyone gets one vote for who they think is the AI.